 La.
 Town.
 What does he mean!
-I never heard such a Word from him in my Life before! the Man always us'd to have Manners, in his worst Humours! there's something, that I don't see, at the Bottom of all this-
+I never heard such a word from him in my life before! the man always us'd to have manners, in his worst humours! there's something, that I don't see, at the bottom of all this-but his head's always upon some impracticable scheme or other, so I won't trouble mine any longer about him.

-but

-but his Head's always upon some impracticable Scheme or other, so I won't trouble mine any longer about him.
 Mr. Manly, your Servant.

 Man.
-I ask Pardon for my Intrusion, Madam; but I hope my Business with my Lord will excuse it.
+I ask pardon for my intrusion, Madam; but I hope my business with my Lord will excuse it.

 La.
 Town.
-I believe you'll find him in the next Room,
+I believe you'll find him in the next room, Sir.

-Sir.

-Men.
+Man.
 Will you give me leave, Madam?

 La.
 Town.
-Sir you have my leave, tho' you were a

-Man [Afide.]
-What a well-bred Age do we live in?
+Sir-you have my leave tho' you were a Lady.
+Man.
+(Aside.)
+What a well bred age do we live in?

 [Exit Manly.